 The second that I saw her climbing out of her bed, I ran in and said “No, Ma’am.
 Back into bed, please. ” I told her “If you need Mommy, you say ‘MOMMY!’ and I will come in.
 You DO NOT get out of your bed.
 I will be scared if I know that you aren’t safe in your bed.
 Do you understand? ”

 She answered with an “Uh-hum.”
 She then started to cry, knowing that she didn’t make the right choice and she put her hands over her eyes (this is what she does when she is upset).
-She didn’t come out of her bed again… for several months.
+She didn’t come out of her bed again, until several months later.

-After you have verbally corrected them once, from then on, just take them by the hand and firmly, but GENTLY place them back into their beds.
+After you have verbally corrected them once, from then on, take them by the hand and firmly, but GENTLY place them back into their beds.
 Do not lose your temper.
-I did this with our son (when he was two years old)… get ready for it… over 100 times!
+I did this with our son (when he was two years old) over 100 times!

 Now, I know that number sounds outrageous, but on the show, SuperNanny, some parents did it hundreds of times (like 300+).